snitkdan/consistent-hashing-lab/README.md

 ## Testing
 To run the testing framework, you'll run something along the lines of `python3 test_framework.py`.
 This will run all four parts for you to implement and tell you the score you get for each part.
 There are 4 parts in this lab for you to implement.
 You can run `python3 test_framework.py -h` to get a list of options you can use.
 Some parts may rely on the other parts for correctness, e.g. comparisons between the variance in parts 3 and 4 for correctness.

-More detail about how the testing framework can be found in the Appendix.
+More detail about how the framework can be found in the Framework Information section.

 ## What you'll be implementing
 All load balancers are a subclass of LoadBalancer and must implement the following methods: